Skip to main content

 Adding Header

 Need a fixed header above your scrollable content?
 A title bar, search input, or navigation controls?
-TrueSheet makes it simple!
+TrueSheet makes it simple with the header prop!

 const App = () => {